 The CypComp Database is a freely available electronic database containing the compounds used to train and test the in silico metabolism prediction tools CypReact and CypBoM.
 Both of these tools were created using a machine learning approach to produce models that can predict the cytochrome P450-mediated metabolism of chemical compounds.
 The database houses CypReact's training set of 1631 compounds and testing set of 169 compounds, each of which is labelled as a reactant or non-reactant for each of the nine most important human CYP enzymes.
 CypBoM's training set of 679 compounds and testing set of 73 compounds is also available, each with a listing of its bonds of metabolism (BoMs) (i.e. the exact bonds where each CYP enzyme metabolizes the given compound).
 All CypComp data is supported by scientific literature, is downloadable, and is intended for applications in pharmaceutics, toxicology, environmental monitoring, metabolomics, food science, and personalized medicine.
-Users can download the CypBoM tool from its repository.
+CypBoM is included as a module of CyProduct and is downloadable from its repository.

 Citing the CypComp Database